SystemsApproach/5G/preface.md

 This book is the result of a cellular networking expert teaching a systems person about 5G as we've collaborated on an open source 5G implementation.
-The material has been used to train other software developers, and we are hopeful it will be useful to others that want a deeper understanding of 5G and the opportunity for innovation it provides.
+The material has been used to train other software developers, and we are hopeful it will be useful to anyone that wants a deeper understanding of 5G and the opportunity for innovation it provides.
 Readers that want hands-on experience can also access the open source software introduced in the book.